Yellowcard

-Yellowcard is an American rock band that formed in Jacksonville, Florida, in 1997 and was based in Los Angeles beginning in 2000.
-The band is recognized for having a distinct sound in their genre, primarily due to the prominent use of a violin in their songs, and are best known for their singles "Ocean Avenue", "Only One", and "Lights and Sounds".
-The band released ten studio albums, with its most recent and final one, Yellowcard, released on September 30, 2016.
-Following this release and supporting tour, the band broke up.
-The band reunited in September 2022 for a performance at Riot Fest and will embark on a 20th anniversary tour for Ocean Avenue in 2023.
+Yellowcard is an American rock band who formed in Jacksonville, Florida, in 1997.
+Their official lineup currently consists of lead singer Ryan Key, lead guitarist Ryan Mendez, bassist Josh Portman and violinist Sean Mackin.
+Mackin and Key, who was previously a guest vocalist, are the only remaining original members.
+Primarily a pop-punk group, their music is recognized for having a distinct and unique sound in its genre due to their prominent use of a violin.
+The group's most-recognized singles include "Ocean Avenue", "Only One", and "Lights and Sounds".
+Released in 2003, "Ocean Avenue" and its parent album of the same name are both certified double platinum and platinum in the US respectively by the Recording Industry Association of America (RIAA); "Only One" and the band's 2006 album Lights and Sounds have been certified gold.
+During their first two decades together, the band released ten studio albums, with the last, Yellowcard, released in 2016.
+Following this release and supporting tour, the quartet disbanded.
+The band announced a reunion in May 2022 and resumed their recording and touring career, beginning with the Childhood Eyes EP, released in 2023.
+Their eleventh studio album Better Days followed in 2025.

 History

-Early years and first three albums (1997–2002)
+1997–2002: Formation and early material

 Yellowcard was formed in 1997 in Jacksonville, Florida, after its members met at Douglas Anderson School of the Arts.
 The band got its name from a phrase its members used in high school: whenever somebody did something stupid at a party, such as spilling beer on the carpet, they cited soccer laws and gave the offender a "yellow card" for committing a "party foul".

 Yellowcard's original lineup featured Ben Dobson on vocals, Todd Clary on guitar and vocals, Ben Harper on guitar, Warren Cooke on bass, and Longineu Parsons III on drums.
 Modern Amusement frontman Ryan Key appeared as a guest, on background vocals, as did violinist Sean Mackin.
 Key had also been in California band Craig's Brother.

 Yellowcard recorded their first LP, Midget Tossing, at the Music Factory in Jacksonville Beach with Michael Ray FitzGerald at the board.
-Where We Stand, the band's debut studio album, featured the same lineup as Midget Tossing, and Mackin was brought in for more songs.
+Where We Stand, the band's second album, featured the same lineup as Midget Tossing, while Mackin was brought in for more songs.
 Soon, however, the band fired Dobson and replaced him with former guest vocalist Key.
 This changed the band's style from hardcore punk to pop punk.